kp-software/nbb-cookbooks/windows/README.md

 ### windows_task

+`Note`: This resource is now included in Chef 13 and later.
+There is no need to depend on the Windows cookbook for this resource.

 Creates, deletes or runs a Windows scheduled task.
 Requires Windows Server 2008 due to API usage.

 #### Actions